Table of Contents

 In the past, the choice of a standard selection vs. custom carpet design was a question of budget, time constraints

 While durability is often cited as

-To make sure you get a durable carpet, be sure to choose a manufacturer that adheres to proper international standards.
+To make sure you get a durable carpet for your hotel or restaurant, be sure to choose a manufacturer that adheres to proper international standards.
 In Europe, this means all carpets should be tested and certified in accordance with EN 1307, which rates carpeting on durability and long-term appearance retention.
 Beyond this, though, ensure that the manufacturer you select uses proper testing equipment in all product development activities.

 Static electricity and the shocks that you get from it can be quite the annoyance.
 The great news

 The temperature in a carpeted room can be lowered 2-3 degrees Celsius without the room feeling any colder.
-This could significantly reduce the energy bill for your client!
+As you can imagine, this could have significant effect on the energy bill of a hotel with hundreds of rooms!